Skip to main content

 Learning Objectives:

-• To understand how to take a multidisciplinary approach to grant compliance
+• Recall how to take a multidisciplinary approach to grant compliance.

-• To obtain tools and resources for managing compliance responsibilities
+• Recognize tools and resources for managing compliance responsibilities.

-• To learn practical ways to engage programmatic staff in compliance activities
+• Identify practical ways to engage programmatic staff in compliance activities.

 3:20 PM – 4:35 PM EDT